History of Somalis in Maine: History

 In January 2003, a small white supremacist group demonstrated in Lewiston in support of the mayor, prompting a simultaneous counter-demonstration of about 4,000 people at Bates College and the organization of the "Many and One Coalition".
 Only 32 attended the rally by the white supremacist group.
 The mayor was out of state on the day of the rallies, while governor John Baldacci and other officials attended.

 In 2006, a severed frozen pig's head was thrown into a Lewiston mosque while about 40 men were praying.
 This was considered very offensive by the Muslim community, as swine is proscribed in Islam.
 A man admitted to the act and claimed it to be a joke.

 In 2006, KPMG International released a study identifying the best places to do business around the world and ranked Lewiston as the best in New England.
 In January 2009, Newsweek associated a drop in crime rate, soaring income per capita and increased business activity in Lewiston with recent immigration to the town by Somalis.

-In June 2011, the Lewiston Sun Journal also noted the growing number of Somali recent immigrants earning high school degrees, with more enrolling in local community colleges.
-The university students consist of both adult undergraduate and continuing education pupils, as well as high school graduates.
+In June 2011, the Lewiston Sun Journal also noted the growing number of Somali recent immigrants earning high school diplomas, with more enrolling in local community colleges.
+The college students consist of both adult undergraduate and continuing education pupils, as well as high school graduates.
 In 2015, immigrants from Somalia also led Lewiston High School's Blue Devils boys soccer team to win the state championships under coach Mike McGraw.

+In 2025, Maine's first professional soccer team, the Portland Hearts of Pine, signed Lewiston High School alumnus Khalid Hersi following an open tryout for Maine residents only.
+Hersi is the first Mainer to play for the team.
+Hersi's older brother, Bilal, also played for Lewiston High School and currently plays for Siena College's men's soccer team, in addition to Somalia's national team.